-Children who will enter kindergarten in September 2021 will be registered at the Washington Drive Primary School during the first week of February (see calendar).
+Children who will enter kindergarten in September 2024 will be registered at Central Registration located in the District Offices during the last week of January (see calendar).

 PUPIL SERVICES

 The process of educating children with different interests and abilities or special problems is a complex task.
 Our staff of classroom teachers is supplemented by other professionals, including home instructors, registered nurses, speech therapists, psychologists, social workers, reading teachers, special education teachers, guidance counselors and a school physician.